ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

     * Reuse the same machines for multiple workloads.
     * Instead of sepaeate ES, Hadoop and Spark clusters use the same machines.
     * Cost savings through increased utilization Mesos applications can react dynamically by spawning or removing tasks based on the environment
+* How can I deploy a framework/application?
+  * Show how to run ELK from Java mode so it connects to the Master.
 * How can I find application logs?
-* How can I see what is running on the cluster?
-* How can I deploy a framework/application?
+  * Explain the sandbox
 * How do I shut down a framework/application?
 (Note, cannot reconnect with same name after shutdown)
+* How can I see what is running on the cluster?
+  * Show UI and state file
 * How can I see how much resources the cluster has left?
+  * Show UI and show state file
+* How does resource scheduling work?
+  * Explain DRF
+* How does leader election work?
+  * Explain PAXOS
 * How do I authenticate a framework?
 * How do I configure role reservations?
-* What is the sandbox?
 * How do I distribute files and binaries through the cluster?
 * What is the difference between an application and a framework?
-* Why would I want to write/use a framework?
 * Where can I get state information? (state.json, tasks.json and /help)
 * How do I meaure resource utilization of my Mesos cluster?
 * What does it mean when I specify `cpus=1.5`?